 That is why now is the best time to fix your leaking tap!
-Whether you choose to complete the job yourself or call in the professionals, you will be more than glad when that pesky tap isn’t leaking anymore.
+Whether you choose to complete the job yourself or call in a local plumbing expert, you will be more than glad when that pesky tap isn’t leaking anymore.
 Although fixing a tap yourself can be a simple task if you know what you are doing, it can become messy, difficult and expensive if it isn’t done right.
-This is definitely something to consider when you are looking at fixing your tap.
+This is definitely something to consider when you are looking on how to fix a leaking tap.

 Why does a tap leak?

-There are a few common reasons why you tap is likely leaking:
+There are a few common reasons why your tap is likely leaking:

 - The washer on your tap is not the right size.